UrbanInstitute/spark-social-science/README.md

 <ul>
 	<li>Replace the phrase 'your-bucket-name-goes-here' with the name of the bucket you created a minute ago for your bootstrap scripts.</li>
-	<li>Create a new S3 bucket for the logs from your clusters, and replace the phrase "logs-bucket-goes-here" with the name of your new bucket.</li>
+	<li>Create a new S3 bucket for the logs from your clusters, and replace the phrase "logs-bucket-name-goes-here" with the name of your new bucket.</li>
 	<li>Change the CIDR IP to your organzation's or your personal computer's IP.
 This will only allow your organization or your computer to access the ports you are opening for RStudio / Jupyter / Ganglia.
-This is optional, but know that if you do not do this, <font3 color="red">anyone can access your cluster at these ports.</style></li>
+This is optional, but know that if you do not do this, <font3 color="red">anyone can access your cluster at these ports.</font3></li>
 </ul>

-### 3. Launch a Cluster
+### 3. Launch a Cluster with CloudFormation

 <ul>
 	<li>Go to CloudFormation on the AWS Dashboard - Hit Create Stack</li>